SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/README.md

 * *SDK* - refers to the PayEx mobile SDK
 * *PSP* - refers to PayEx eCommerce platform
-* *Merchant* - refers to the party using the mobile payments SDK
+* *Merchant* - refers to the party using the mobile payments SDK (and implementing the corresponding merchant backend)

 ## Implementation Guide